All about Osteopathy

 The GOsC maintain a strict code of professional practice, which if not followed can result in an osteopath being removed from the register.
 Go to https://www.osteopathy.org.uk/register-search/ to check an osteopaths registration.

-Whilst a few osteopaths do work for the NHS either in MSK (Musculoskeletal health) departments in their local NHS trusts or in GP surgeries (either employed by the surgery or working privately renting space in the surgery), the majority of osteopaths work privately in either group practices (single or multi disciplinary) or as sole practitioners.
+Whilst a growing number of osteopaths do work for the NHS either in MSK (Musculoskeletal health) departments in their local NHS trusts or in GP surgeries (either employed by the surgery or working privately renting space in the surgery), the majority of osteopaths work privately in either group practices (single or multi disciplinary) or as sole practitioners.

 Osteopaths are recognised as Allied Health Professionals (AHP’s) by NHS England.
 Our holistic approach to healthcare, allows us as AHPs to help manage patients’ care from birth through childhood and adulthood .
 AHP’s focus on maximising the health and wellbeing potential for individuals through prevention and improvement to allow them to live full and active lives, at home, socially and at work.

-As AHP’s Osteopaths are eligible to work for the NHS under the Bring Back the NHS appeal, over 75% of osteopaths applied to take up positions within the NHS and many are currently working either within a hospital or community setting, or remotely supporting NHS 111 or the Track and Trace project.
+During the pandemic as AHP’s Osteopaths were eligible to work for the NHS under the Bring Back the NHS appeal, over 75% of osteopaths applied to take up positions within the NHS and many worked either within a hospital or community setting, or remotely supporting NHS 111 or the Track and Trace project.

 It is not necessary to have a GP referral to see an osteopath.
 However osteopaths can and do work with GP’s and other healthcare professionals both thorough the NHS and privately.
 Most patients however see osteopaths privately without a referral.